Short-range production of three bottom mesons: Asymptotic universality and finite-range correction

+For a given energy $E$, these singularities are fixed by the binding energy $E_B$ and the dimensionless parameter $\rho\gamma$.
+The first singularity clearly corresponds to the physical pole, which appears when the intermediate state goes on-shell (see Eq.~\eqref{eq: onshell}), while the second is an unphysical pole that leads to a negative residue in the corresponding two-body elastic amplitude.
+A more detailed discussion of this unphysical singularity can be found in Ref.~\cite{Ebert:2021epn}.

-Then the finite range effects for the short-range production of physical systems can be investigated by solving the above integral equation.
-A major challenge in solving such an equation is that the range-corrected dimer propagator induces a spurious singularity that lies on the integration path in cases with positive effective range $\rho$.
-In the literature, these spurious poles are typically handled within a strict perturbative framework, where the two-body amplitude is expanded in the range parameter(s), and the finite-range corrections are included order by order according to a power-counting scheme~\cite{Hammer:2001gh,Bedaque:1998km,Ji:2011qg,Ji:2012nj,Vanasse:2013sda}.
+A major challenge in incorporating the finite-range effects is that the range-corrected dimer propagator introduces an unphysical singularity that lies on the integration contour for positive effective range $\rho$.
+In the literature, such spurious poles are typically handled within a strict perturbative framework, in which the two-body amplitude is expanded in the range parameter(s), and finite-range corrections are included order by order according to a well-defined power-counting scheme~\cite{Hammer:2001gh,Bedaque:1998km,Ji:2011qg,Ji:2012nj,Vanasse:2013sda}.
 An alternative approach, designed for finite-volume calculations, was proposed more recently in Ref.~\cite{Ebert:2021epn}.
-It should be noted that, in general, a three-body force is required to renormalize the ultraviolet divergence associated with range corrections, see Refs.~\cite{Braaten:2004rn,Ebert:2021epn} for details.
-However, such a three-body force is absent for the systems considered here.
-We therefore solve the range-corrected integral equation by adopting a cutoff that is sufficiently low so that the spurious poles do not enter the integration contour.
-This treatment behaves well only for small values of $\rho\gamma$, where the higher spurious poles, located at $\sqrt{2\tilde{\mu}\left(E+E_B(1-\frac2{\rho\gamma})^2\right)}$ with $1/\tilde{\mu}\equiv 1/M+1/M_Z$, remain far from the physical integration region and thus contribute negligibly.
+It should be emphasized that, in general, a three-body force is required to renormalize the ultraviolet divergence associated with finite-range corrections~\cite{Braaten:2004rn,Ebert:2021epn}.
+In this procedure, some known observables of the corresponding three-body system, such as the dimer--particle scattering phase shift or a three-body binding energy, is needed to fine tune the strength of the three-body force.
+However, the limited experimental and theoretical knowledge of the three-bottom-meson systems considered here prevents a fully controlled perturbative treatment of the spurious singularity.

+Instead, we solve the range-corrected integral equations by adopting a momentum cutoff that is sufficiently low to exclude the unphysical pole from the integration contour.
+This strategy inevitably introduces cutoff dependence into the calculation.
+To assess the robustness of this low-cutoff treatment and to quantify the associated cutoff dependence, we compare it with the expansion prescription proposed in Ref.~\cite{Ebert:2021epn}.

+As shown in Ref.~\cite{Ebert:2021epn}, the range-corrected dimer propagator can be decomposed into physical and unphysical contributions.
+The unphysical term can then be expanded in powers of $k^{*2}/k_2^2$, yielding

+After expanding in the small count of $k^{*2}/k_2^2$, the resulting propagator is free of the spurious pole, at the cost of an explicit violation of unitarity.
+Nevertheless, this violation is parametrically suppressed in the physically relevant low-momentum region compared to the large scale set by $k_2$, and can be systematically reduced by including higher-order terms in the expansion~\cite{Ebert:2021epn}.